What we do

 Stroke Clubs play a vital role in improving the lives of those affected by stroke in the community.
 Through varied and innovative activity programmes delivered by dedicated organisers and volunteers, the Stroke Clubs make a huge difference to the quality of life for local stroke people.

 The first impact of stroke can be an overwhelming experience with a lot to learn and understand.
 Suddenly, you may have to cope with serious physical, psychological, emotional, social and financial consequences.
-At this time a Field Officer can provide support by listening, providing resources and education and help to navigate the hospital system.
+At this time a Community Stroke Advisor can provide support by listening, providing resources and education and help to navigate the hospital system.

 Stroke survivors require regular follow up in the community and should be referred for further therapy or specialist assessment depending on their problems.